CRI Middleware: CRI ADX

 CRI ADX is a streamed audio format which allows for multiple audio streams, seamless looping and continuous playback (allowing two or more files to be crossfaded or played in sequence) with low, predictable CPU usage.
 The format uses the ADPCM framework.

 CRI Sofdec

-CRU Sofdec is a streamed video format supporting up to 24bit color which includes multistreaming and seamless playback with a frame rate of up to 60 frames per second.
+CRI Sofdec is a streamed video format supporting up to 24bit color which includes multistreaming and seamless playback with a frame rate of up to 60 frames per second.
 It is essentially a repackaging of MPEG-1/MPEG-2 video with CRI's proprietary ADX codec for audio playback.

 CRI Clipper

 CRI Clipper is an automated lip-syncing program which analyzes waveforms and outputs an appropriate lip pattern into a text file, for later substitution into the facial animations of the (in-game) speaker.

 CRI ROFS

 CRI ROFS is a file management system for handling a virtual disc image, an extension of the CD-ROM standard.
 It has no limitations on file name format, or number of directories or files, and has been designed with compatibility with ADX and Sofdec in mind.